 To be an agent of positive change in society through excellence in locally contextualized and globally competitive liberal arts and discipline-specific education and research, and to impart an understanding of contemporary issues and challenges facing the society.

 Program Educational Objectives

-Electrical Engineering program at Habib University aims to produce competent electrical engineers who
+Electrical & Computer Engineering Program at Habib University aims to produce competent electrical & computer engineers who

 - Exhibit broad-based technical excellence in their engineering practice and in other professional dealings.